Tubalcaan/Marty/README.md

 // And you can combine many units date + 5.months - 4.minutes // returns 20th of November at 09:26 AM, believe me or do the maths ;)

-// You can store the date interval in a variable and use it later let futureDateInterval = 2.weeks + 2.days - 30.minutes
+// You can store the duration in a variable and use it later let futureDuration = 2.weeks + 2.days - 30.minutes
-date + futureShift // returns 6th of July at 09:00 AM
+date + futureDuration // returns 6th of July at 09:00 AM
 ```

 ### TimeInterval